Tarik-Shuta/Text-Adventure-Game-Python/README.md

 Open the project folder in your preferred code editor (e.g., VS Code, PyCharm).

-Install Python (if you don’t have it yet)
+Install Python (if you don’t have it yet) and ensure Python is added to your system’s PATH during installation.

-Ensure Python is added to your system’s PATH during installation.
+Ensure `gameData.json` is in the same directory as `projektPL.py`.

 # How to Play
 Start the game by running python Game.py.
 When prompted, enter your name to begin your journey.